 While only about 25 percent of Colorado high school graduates will attend a four-year college, we must make sure that public higher education is not priced out of the reach of our lower and middle class students.
 Also, it would be quite shortsighted to let our institutions of higher education slip even deeper into financial difficulty.
 Our universities and colleges build the skilled work force and educators of the future.
 Our research institutions develop the cutting-edge products that our economy will need to compete in the national and global marketplace.
 Our community colleges and vocational schools train the many other types of professionals we need to offer a full range of services in Colorado.
 On both personal and societal levels, wise investments in higher education generally lead to favorable long-term returns.
-The many positive attributes of higher education led us to make Senate Bill 14-001 our first bill of the 2014 session, and we need a consistent focus on higher education for the rest of this session and beyond.
+The many positive attributes of higher education led us to make Senate Bill 14-001 our first bill of the 2014 session, and we need a consistent focus on higher education for the 2015 session and beyond.

 Colorado's natural beauty is one of its strongest calling cards, and we must protect our environment to keep it that way.
 Our open wilderness areas provide habitat for a tremendous diversity of plant and animal species, and they draw out-of-state visitors who hike, bike, fish, hunt, ski and/or raft in Colorado.
 We might not have all the answers yet on how climate change could damage our environment, but we've seen studies suggesting that it could impact our already limited supply of water.
 Many Coloradans hold strong commitments to environmentalism, but work remains to be done when it comes to protecting air and water quality in certain parts of our state.
 Last but not least, our environment is an economic issue, since many Coloradans work in our numerous businesses that rely on our great outdoors - in industries such as tourism, outdoor gear retail or manufacturing, and providing supplies or services at popular tourist destinations.